Blorum/blorum-docs/permissions.md

 Roles could assign users permissions and rate limits, an user could have different user roles.
 Permissions could be assigned to roles.

-If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left.
+If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, except the _cookie_expire_after_, for the cookie expire time, only the smallest value will be applied.

 An user must have at least one user role.